 Puma eventually created a sequel to this hoop shoe and unveiled the retro-style Puma Sky Hi in 1992 which is higher than its predecessor and made with double Velcro straps that secure the feet especially during quick court movements.

 Another sport became increasingly popular, and this is skateboarding.
 Puma took heed and reworked on its basketball retro sneakers.
-Soon it came out with a millennial edition of the Sky basketball shoes and introduced the Sky II Hi Core.
+Soon it came out with a millennial edition of the Sky basketball sneakers and introduced the Sky II Hi Core.
 This iteration kept the high-collared feature of the classic models, reinforced to become an appropriate skateboarding sneaker.
 Unlike the earlier versions, the Puma Sky II Hi Core is designed with a durable upper is available in subdued colorways.

 Puma Sky II Hi Core Style